algesten/str0m/docs/BWE.md

 unnecessary queuing delays.
 This rate controls how the pacer smooths media transmission timing.

+The padding rate determines how much additional traffic to inject to maintain NAT bindings and keep RTX state warm.
+Padding is enabled while media is active.
+It's disabled during overuse conditions to avoid worsening congestion by adding unnecessary traffic.
+When active, the padding target is 50 kbps (`PADDING_TARGET`), sufficient to keep middleboxes alive without adding significant overhead.
-The regular padding rate is 50 kbps (`PADDING_TARGET`) while media is active and zero during overuse or when no media is active.
-This padding maintains NAT bindings and RTX state; authorized probe clusters use their own target rates and can operate even when the regular padding rate is zero.
+Authorized probe clusters use their own target rates, including when the regular padding rate is zero.

-This differs from WebRTC's use of per-stream allocation information for padding rates. str0m uses a fixed target independent of simulcast layer bitrates.
+This differs from WebRTC, which bases padding decisions on the minimum simulcast layer bitrate (typically 30 kbps). str0m uses a fixed 50 kbps target instead, taking a simulcast-agnostic approach that works for any stream configuration.

 The calculated pacing_rate and padding_rate flow to the Pacer, controlling transmission smoothing and padding generation respectively.